Kaghan Weather Guide: Best Time & Monthly Tips

 - Dress in layers.
 The weather can change suddenly, especially in the mountains.

-- Always carry waterproof shoes and jackets during spring or monsoon.
+- Always carry waterproof shoes and jackets during the spring or monsoon.

 - For winter, consider hiring a local guide familiar with snow routes.